joe-speedboat/workshop.container/20 Base Components.md

 ## The Container
 This tar file looks interesting, but what can we do with it?

-So we import it now, then we have a container!
+So we import it and hopefully we have a container later on?

+docker import

 ## The Registry

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzMjM0MTAxMiwtMTQ5NjE5ODkzNiw2MT
-k0NzA0MjJdfQ==
+eyJoaXN0b3J5IjpbLTE3NDEzODEwMjAsLTE0OTYxOTg5MzYsNj
+E5NDcwNDIyXX0=
 -->